joeypiccola/crypto_win/README.md

 At a minimum include the `crypto_win` class.

 ## Example
 To use all defaults simply include the class.
-Below are the enabled defaults.

 ```
 include crypto_win
 ```

-To override a default simply supply the parameter and respective Boolean.
+To override a default simply supply the parameter and respective boolean.
 ```
 class { 'crypto_win':
   tls_1_1_client => true,